Seasonal botanicals

 Availability: Offered in small, cut‑to‑order volumes;

-bloom timing is brief and weather‑sensitive.
+Bloom timing is brief and weather‑sensitive.

 Best suited to designers who appreciate materials